 Things to Do on the Niangua River:

 Your family can canoe, kayak, float in inner tubes, or raft down the Niangua River!
-This fun road trip near Lake of the Ozarks is great if your family loves the outdoors or are looking for an adventure.
+This fun road trip near Lake of the Ozarks is great if your family loves the outdoors or is looking for an adventure.

 Food on the Niangua River:

-Depending on where you start your float trip, you can stop at The Gravel Bar & Grill at the Sand Springs Resort.
 This restaurant is right off the river, so you can walk from your canoe.
 It has basic American food, offering something for everyone in your family.
 They also offer lodging at the resort, so if you are looking for a place to stay and rent your canoes, this might be the spot!

 Where to Stay: